Your browser is not supported or outdated so some features of the site might not be available.

 0.005

-The Samsung G55A has mediocre peak brightness in HDR.
-It's not bright enough to display the content creator's intent in games or movies, and it doesn't track the PQ EOTF well.
+The HDR brightness is mediocre.
+It isn't bright enough to display the content creator's intent in games or movies, as highlights don't pop, and it doesn't track the PQ EOTF well.
 Dark scenes are darker than they're supposed to be, and there's a sharp cut-off near the monitor's peak brightness, resulting in a loss of fine details in bright scenes.
+There aren't any Picture Modes available when you enable HDR.

 5.3